 In images ranging from idyllic scenes of children playing under sprinklers on the playground, to people performing the traditional bomba y plena on Old Timer’s Day, and the shocking images of men shooting up speedballs and children dying of AIDS, Rodríguez reveals a day in the life of the barrio in the 1980s.

-Recent exhibitions include Aperture Gallery, Galerie Bene Taschen, Cologne, Germany, Reva and David Logan Gallery for Documentary Photography at the Graduate School of Journalism, Berkeley, California, Bronx Documentary Center, New York City, Gulf + Western Gallery, New York City, Hardhitta Gallery, Cologne, Germany, Irene Carlson Gallery of Photography, University of La Verne, California, Third Floor Gallery, Cardiff, Wales, UK, Institute for Public Knowledge, New York City, Moving Walls, Open Society Institute, New York City, and Cultural Memory Matters, 601 Art Space, New York City.
+Recent exhibitions include Aperture Gallery, Galerie Bene Taschen in Cologne, Germany, Reva and David Logan Gallery for Documentary Photography at the Graduate School of Journalism in Berkeley, California, the Bronx Documentary Center in New York, NY, Gulf & Western Gallery in New York, NY, Hardhitta Gallery in Cologne, Germany, Irene Carlson Gallery of Photography at the University of La Verne, California, Third Floor Gallery in Cardiff, Wales, U.K., Institute for Public Knowledge in New York, NY, Moving Walls at the Open Society Institute in New York, NY, and Cultural Memory Matters at 601 Art Space in New York, NY.

-He has been visiting artist at Stanford University, The Institute for Diversity in the Arts, Stanford, California, The University of La Verne, California, Columbia University School of Journalism, New York City, University of Texas at Austin, School of Journalism, Ringling College of Art and Design, Florida, The University of Helsinki, Finland, Aarhus University, Denmark, Royal University of Art, School of Architecture, Sweden, Loyola Marymount University, Los Angeles, California, Hostos Community College, New York City, CUNY Graduate School of Journalism, New York.
-He presently teaches at New York University Tisch School of the Arts and The International Center of Photography.
+He has been a visiting artist at Stanford University, the Institute for Diversity in the Arts, California, the University of La Verne, California, Columbia University’s School of Journalism, New York, the University of Texas, Austin’s School of Journalism, Ringling School of Art and Design, Florida, the University of Helsinki, Finland, Aarhus University, Denmark, Royal University of Fine Arts’ School of Architecture, Sweden, Loyola Marymount University, California, Hostos Community College, New York, and the CUNY Graduate School of Journalism, New York.
+He has taught at New York University Tisch School of the Arts and the International Center of Photography.